TABLE OF CONTENTS

 d.
 Part 3, Fiscal.
 This part establishes policies, guidelines and procedures for all fiscal issues.

 4. Maintenance and Revision.
-EEOICPA Transmittals update the EEOICPA PM and are to be filed and cited in the following manner:
+EEOICPA Transmittals update the EEOICPA PM and are to be cited in the following manner:

 Citation to a part of the PM: Federal (EEOICPA) PM Part 1